-When I first started as a wedding planner I did a lot of market research – I interviewed so many couples out there to find out what people think wedding planners do and why they would book one.
+When I first started as a wedding planner I did a lot of market research – I interviewed so many couples out there to find out what people think a wedding planner does and why they would book one.
 So many of the couples I interviewed thought it was an unneccessary expense and that they could do all of it themselves or that because they have a venue coordinator, they didn’t need a planner.
 Since then many of those same couples have actually booked a planner after they realised how much work actually goes into planning their wedding or when they realised how much money a wedding planner could save them – sometimes more than we actually charge for our services!

 The main reason most people hire me to plan their wedding is time.
 Most of my couples are busy with full time jobs and a hectic social life.
 A wedding takes around 250 hours to plan – that’s a large amount of time!
 The next reason is expertise.
 We understand that you’ve never planned a wedding before so why should you know the best ways to do things, who the great suppliers are, what you should look out for in your contracts and how the budget should be apportioned.
 Because we do this every day, we’re used to all of the pitfalls.